 If you haven’t already done this, you should first read the Moving On-page in the Driving Techniques section.
 Assuming you have or you’ll pretend that you have, we finally get to discuss modifications to your racecar!
 One of the first things you need to do is determine if your racecar has the potential to win in the club(s) you’ve chosen to race with as the car is currently classified.
 The keyword here is the potential to win.
 As previously mentioned, to be very successful, it takes a complete package consisting of a very good driver and a well-prepared car.
 You may want to leave the exterior design to a Dallas Body Shop so that you end up with a sleek look and then work on the performance modifications yourself.
 That way you know exactly what modifications you’ve made, and know exactly how they all work.
 Clubs have no guarantees that every car classified will be competitive.
 You will also learn that some clubs are better than others in classifying cars to ensure it has the potential of being competitive.

 When it comes down to it, you choose the car you race.
 Even if your car is classed well, it still might be a better value to buy someone else’s car, depending on what performance modifications have already been done to it.
+You can make numerous modifications from changing the exhaust to getting an auto tint window, but make sure the modification is done properly so that your car runs as smoothly and efficiently as possible.
 After reading this resource, calculate how much it would cost you to develop the car.
 Then give thought to how much it would cost you to buy a well-developed car.
 Determine the minimum amount you would accept for your racecar if you were to sell it – be realistic, and remember just how much Racecarious Depreciatous occurs (from The Racecar section).
 The last piece in this equation is to do the math.
 Write all of this information down, with specific allowances for each go-fast part or other goodie.
 If the car has good potential in the class, and if the math proves that you should develop your car, keep to the budget you just created, and move forward with developing the car.
 You also need to consider the amount of time and effort it will take to develop your car.
 As with the question “to buy or to build,” there are similar pros and cons of moving forward with the development of your car.

 There will always be a faster racecar no matter how much money and effort you put into yours.